 Steve's Opinion - Minelab just reintroduced the GPX 4500, a prior model to the GPX 5000 below.
 Currently it is being offered with two coils for only $2699 which represents a fantastic amount of performance for less than half the price of the GPX 5000.
 The main thing lacking on the GPX 4500 that the GPX 5000 offers is the Fine Gold timing.
 This is a setting that eliminates the most troublesome hot rocks and ground while still getting most of the gold.
 You also get the Salt Gold and Coin/Relic timings plus the Enhanced timing has been improved on the 5000.
 However, $3000 more for these differences is a bit much and in my opinion the GPX 4500 now represents the best "bang-for-the-buck" option available for those wanting a powerful pulse induction prospecting detector.

-Minelab SDC 2300 ($3750, Pulse) - New for 2014 this model is unique as Minelabs first waterproof pulse induction metal detector.
+Minelab SDC 2300 ($3750, Pulse) - This model is unique as Minelabs first waterproof pulse induction metal detector.
 A key feature is that the detector is physically packaged in the proven F3 Compact military housing that is waterproof to ten feet and folds down into an incredibly compact package only 15.7" long and weighing 5.7 pounds including four C cell batteries.
-Details here.